HOW DO WE KNOW GOD EXISTS?

 We’re not just animals that evolved consciousness.
 We are image bearers of a Creator made to walk with Him, made to belong.
 This longing for God is not weakness or wishful thinking.
 It is a signpost in our souls, pointing us home.

 That’s why no matter how much we achieve, we still search.
 No matter how deeply we’re loved by others, we still hope for something higher.
-Because the echo of Eden still rings in us.
-And the invitation of God still stands.
+Because the ache for Eden has not left us, and the voice of God's invitation still stands and calls us home.

 Even for those who don’t follow Him, Jesus of Nazareth remains the most compelling figure in human history.
 More books have been written about Him, more paintings painted, more music composed, and more lives changed in His name than in the name of any other person who ever lived.